Extra-Curricular Programs

 Themes subject to change.

 Coding for Robotics is more than just a coding and building class.
 It teaches students logical thinking, engineering design, and collaborative skills.
-For this year, we are updating all classes to work with the LEGO Spike Prime Robotics kit, and have broken down registration into two groups: Under 8 and Under 12.
-This new break down of registration is necessary because students are now arriving with a variety of skill and experience levels.
+We use the LEGO Spike Prime Robotics kit, and have broken down registration into two groups: Under 8 and Under 12.
+This break down of registration is necessary because students are now arriving with a variety of skill and experience levels.
 Our instructors will assess your child’s capabilities and work with them individually to achieve the 4 levels of expectations in our program syllabus.

 • Level 1 – Demonstrate an understanding of the Spike Prime hub, sensors, motors and app by being able to build and code simple robotic devices; trouble shoot connectivity issues; use and maintain kit and tablet to class standard.